khawar-islam/diffuseMix/README.md

 ```

 ## ❤️ Acknowledgment
 I am thankful to Adversarial-AutoMixup (@JinXins) to provide me source and target images, it saves lots of my time.
 Thank you once again.
 Also, I am exceptionally thankful to IPMix author (@hzlsaber) to represent his method figure clearly for my paper.
+Also addressing my concerns in a timely manner which save lots of time.
+Lastly, I am again thankful to GuidedMixup author (@3neutronstar) about datasets and method output.